ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

 Some more stuff is going on here; this is the main passage for all actual request processing before branching out into the individual functions.

-* First, we get the team metadata from Firebase database, keyed by `team_id` that we can get straight from the Slack request data.
+* First, we get the team metadata from Firestore database, keyed by `team_id` that we can get straight from the Slack request data.
 * We check if we have valid oauth tokens for this team.
 If not, we need to request them from the user.
 * We check if we have a valid spreadsheet exists for this team.
 If it does nont, we need to create it.
 * Finally, we branch on the `action` field and call a sub function that handles the appropraite logic.